TEDx Talk

 May 2015

-Thank you for the support, dear little treasure, Jack Attack (+ Mental Health Nurse Mother Duck - my stroke survivor sister 4lyf)!
+Thank you for the support, dear little treasure, Jack Attack (+ mental-health registered nurse, Mother Duck - my fellow stroke-survivor sister 4lyf)!

 Family and mates encouraged jokes (that were not far off the mark) about needing palm cards (understatement!
-Perhaps more in my case, arm cards!) and Jack Attack (her christened name), surely had bitten off more than she could chew with agreeing to be my supportive director/PA on stage!
-We accepted that my injured mind could not be trusted in its otherwise simple recollection of what we had prepared in the months leading up to the talk and the TEDx Curator, Tania Clarke, was incredibly supportive in our seemingly ad lib presentation style (thank you dear TC *I can call you that*!) because our unique tale hit the nail on the head with Curiosity - the theme for the TEDx Event.
-Given the topic of the event in May 2015 was 'Curiosity', half of the talk was to be about how one deals with losing billions of neurons whilst in their 20s (+ how their splendid supporters deal with such!), where we showcased the incredible (and hilarious, as morbid as that may sound) mindset many swiftly adopted from Day One of Stroke Recovery as I lay in hospital for 6 weeks with just a few seconds' worth of memory retention that made myself think I was actually, in fact, dead (Cotard's Syndrome can be a devastating effect of brain damage that can be fatal - thinking you're dead = invincibility mindset) or at the very least, in a coma dreaming what was actually happening (I could predict what friends and family were going to say and old newspapers left in my hospital/hotel room sent myself into extreme meltdowns, sometimes needing to be sedated), constantly fearing recurring strokes causing further disabilities and loss (different attitude to post Stroke 1 where I dismissed any thoughts of a second stroke striking as my *ignorant* way of dealing with the first dose of considerable brain damage) and/or the strokes winning the battle with a deceased Kitty.
-Put simply, humour was (and still is!) a necessity in the challenging and devastating Stroke Recovery and instead of dwelling in the 'victim' mentality, the past (where one was healthy-minded, independent and valued) and feelings of helplessness and worthlessness, family and mates ensured to focus on my keen sense of humour that was still so blatantly evident (*your words) and truly saved us all.
+Perhaps more in my forgetful case, arm cards!) and Jack Attack (her christened name), surely had bitten off more than she could chew with agreeing to be my supportive director/PA on stage!
+We swiftly accepted that my bruised brain could not be trusted in its otherwise-simple recollection of what we had particularly prepared in the months leading up to the talk.
+Given the topic of the May 2015 event was 'Curiosity', half of the talk was to be about how one deals with losing billions of neurons whilst in their 20s (+ how their splendid supporters deal with such!), where we showcased the incredible (& hilarious, as morbid as that may sound) mindset many swiftly adopted from Day One of Stroke Rehab as I was stuck in hospital for six weeks with just a few seconds' worth of memory retention that made myself think I was actually, in fact, dead (Cotard's syndrome can be a devastating effect of brain damage that can be fatal - thinking you're dead = invincibility mindset) or at the very least, in a coma dreaming what was actually happening (I could predict what friends & family were going to say + old newspapers left in my hospital/'hotel' room particularly caused extreme meltdowns, sometimes needing to be sedated), constantly fearing recurring strokes + suffering further disabilities and loss (different attitude to post Stroke 1 where I dismissed any thoughts of a second stroke striking as my *ignorant* way of dealing with the first dose of considerable brain damage) and/or the strokes winning the battle with a deceased Kitty.
+Put simply, humour was (and still is!) an absolute necessity in the challenging + devastating stroke rehab & instead of dwelling in the 'victim' mentality, along with the the past (where one was healthy-minded, independent & valued) and feelings of helplessness + worthlessness, family and mates instead ensured to focus on my keen sense of humour that was still so blatantly evident (*your words) & truly saved us all.

-Laughter was - and is - the best medicine and our audience surely were curious as to how this has been so in my particular confronting Two-Time Stroke Recovery.
+Laughter was - and is - the best medicine & our TEDx audience surely were curious as to how this has been so in my particular experience of otherwise-confronting stroke rehabilitation.

 |